Agentic Much? Adoption of Coding Agents on GitHub: RQ3: contexts of use of coding agents

-\Cref{fig:file-adoption-by-topic} shows the GitHub topics of projects with evidence of file-based adoption of coding agents.
-The figure focuses on the top topics in our dataset, \ie, it only shows topics associated to $\geq 350$ projects (with file-based evidence of adoption); this threshold was chosen to have both a large enough number of project and sufficient legibility.
+\Cref{fig:file-adoption-by-topic} shows the GitHub topics of projects with evidence of file-based{} adoption of coding agents.
+The figure focuses on the top topics in our dataset, \ie, it only shows topics associated to $\geq 350$ projects (with file-based evidence of adoption); this threshold was chosen to have both a large enough number of project and ensuring the figure is legible.
 Note that projects can, and often are, associated to multiple topics; hence a single project can contribute to multiple points in this visualization.
 For each retained topic we show: the adoption rate on the X axis, as a percentage of projects for that topic that use agents; and the number (frequency) of adopting projects on the Y axis, on a log scale.
 We filter out programming languages (which we see next), and split the figure in two sections to increase legibility.

-The average adoption rate in this dataset is around 8\%, and very scattered around topics (X axis).
-It is below average, for topics like \ghtopic{minecraft}, system and network programming topics (\eg, those related to game engines, \ghtopic{windows} \ghtopic{linux}, or network protocols like \ghtopic{http}).
+The average adoption rate in this dataset is around 8{22}\%, and very scattered around topics (X axis).
+Adoption is below average, for topics like \ghtopic{minecraft}, system and network programming topics (\eg, those related to game engines, \ghtopic{windows}{\ghtopic{opengl},} \ghtopic{linux}, or network protocols like \ghtopic{http}).
 Even topics related to AI but on the more foundational side, like \ghtopic{machine-learning} and \ghtopic{deep-learning} are near the average.
-While some topics are below average, we stress that very few topics have extremely low adoption.
+While some topics are below average, we stress that very few topics have extremely low adoption. {To check whether topics below the 350 threshold could have lower adoption, we generated alternative versions of the figure with lower thresholds (down to 100, but far less legible).
+We found a handful of topics with between 7\% and 10\% of adoption; it is possible that more niche topics would have lower adoption.}